Shravani808/deepfake-image-detection/README.md

-# deepfake-image-detection
+# AI Generated vs Real Image Detection Using Deep Learning

-Deep learning project to classify AI-generated and real images using CNN and transfer learning.
+This project uses deep learning and transfer learning techniques to classify whether an image is real or AI-generated.